altocodenl/TODIS/readme.md

 **Therefore, I will use the terms "data" and "information" interchangeably throughout this treatise.**

+We will also start using the term "data system" instead of "information system", because it's more direct.

-## What are digital information systems and why do they exist?
+## What are digital data systems and why do they exist?

-An information system is any system that is capable of doing three things:
+A data system is any system that is capable of doing three things:

 1. Communicate data
 2. Store data